stratapp-ai/stratapp-ai.github.io/_blog/how-to-implement-okrs.md

 * Shape those ideas and opportunities
 * Share global best practices (we, or our partners, aim to add value here without compromising the confidentiality or IP of other clients)

-Workshop B aligns the leadership team on how they want to evolve their _one digital workspace_.
+Workshop B aligns the leadership team on evolving their _one digital workspace_.
 Thus providing clarity and consensus, before moving onto the next phase of adding the OKR methodology and cascading OKRs org-wide.

 ## implement OKRs - regrouping

 With solid alignment of the leadership team and real-time collaboration in _one digital workspace_, your organization is now ready to embrace the brilliant OKR methodology for strategy execution.

-If you conclude that alignment and real-time collaboration has not yet been achieved, you will want to repeat the above steps, or you may decide to regroup and apply one or both of these strategy pages inside #stratapp:
+If you conclude that alignment and real-time collaboration has not yet been achieved, you may decide to regroup and apply one or both of these strategy pages inside #stratapp:

-* our why - [Simon Sinek's](https://stratappsaas.com/how-great-leaders-inspire-action-by-simon-sinek/ "Simon Sinek") framework for establishing a solid belief foundation, for employees and customers
+* our why - [Simon Sinek's](https://stratappsaas.com/how-great-leaders-inspire-action-by-simon-sinek/ "Simon Sinek") framework for establishing a solid belief foundation
 * direction - [Professor Roger Martin's](https://stratappsaas.com/professor-roger-martin-on-what-ceos-should-really-be-doing/ "Professor Roger Martin") framework for setting a direction, so that the leadership team and management can shape the strategy tree and strategy execution

 In #stratapp, you can turn pages on/off by team or individual - you don't have to change your business to suit the app - so you don't have to apply these "our why" and "direction" pages as part of regrouping.